fbpx

 2. Reduce Humidity

-For this reason, humidity control also involves removing unneeded sources of moisture.
-This might involve more in-depth repairs, which we cover below.
-However, sometimes all it takes is removing a fish tank, quickly cleaning any spills, pest removal, tightening pipe fittings, or hang-drying clothes elsewhere.
+This can involve minor repairs, such as removing a fish tank, cleaning spills promptly, pest removal, tightening pipe fittings, or hang-drying clothes elsewhere.

 3. Make any Necessary Repairs